martyychang/sf-security-deployment-agent/README.md

 Edit the .zip file you retrieved from the _source_ org (not the destination org!), and go into the **profiles** folder.
 Delete the profiles you don't want to deploy, leaving only the ones you _do_ want to deploy.
 Repeat for the permission sets in the **permissionsets** folder.

 ### Step 3.
-Prepare remaining profiles anad permission sets for migration
+Prepare remaining profiles and permission sets for migration

 **Tip**: Here are [video instructions](http://screencast.com/t/XIxFzp2Kpdi) for clarification.